JPvRiel/docker-rsyslog/README.md

 - Split and output files to a volume.
 - Produce JSON to a Kafka topic.
 - Relay syslog RFC3164 or RFC5424 formats to other syslog servers (e.g. a SIEM product).
+  - If need be, spoof the original UDP source because SIEM vendor products like IBM QRadar assume the log source is sending directly (not relayed) and set log source identities using network packet headers instead of the syslog header (insert profanity of choice here...).
 - Send JSON over TCP (e.g. to logstash).

 ### Formats